 UCAS Results Embargo

-Awarding organisations such as the SQA have an agreement to let UCAS have exam results before their publication date to students.
+Awarding organisations such as the SQA have an agreement to let UCAS receive exam results before their publication date to students.
 This allows UCAS to transmit the results to Universities to allow them to assess whether applicants have met the academic conditions set of them.

 During this time the results information is under STRICT embargo.
 This means the University must take stringent measures to minimise the risk of applicants inadvertently being advised of their results.
 A break of the embargo would include: